ReconVillage/2017.reconvillage.org/docs/_posts/2017-06-06-selected-talks.md

 We are pleased to announce the *First Round* of selected talks for Recon Village.

 Final round of talks will be announced by 10th of July.
-Stay tuned.
+Stay tuned...

 ### Recon and bug bounties what a great love story
 by *[@abhijeth](https://twitter.com/abhijeth)*